emilerik/100daysofcode/README.md

 ***

 ***
+#### Day 50/100: 1:00 // Sign in, start
+Short day - worked on the sign in functionality.
+Designed a sign in form with the help of tachyons, and then added a state named route, used to identify if the user is signed in or not.
+Got it to display the sign in form only if user was signed out.

+***
 #### Day 49/100: 1:30 // face recognition working!
 I got the face recognition to work!
 The process went like this: get the detected face position with help of the clarifai API, and save these parameters as the 'box'-object with attributes leftCol, topRow, rightCol, bottomRow.
 Send this object to the FaceRecognition component, which then renders the box with the help of CSS.
 Excited to implement some backend soon.